Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: The Controller

 for smooth enough integral kernels.
 If no analytical solution is available, a reference solution will be computed using the built-in function \code{ode15s} in \MATLAB R2023a \cite{matlabR2023b,shampine1997matlab} together with the inputs \code{AbsTol = 1e-13} and \code{RelTol = 1e-13} for the absolute and relative tolerances.

 A first task is to find abortion criteria to reduce the computational cost.
-To that end, we ran preliminary experiments, which suggest that any of the MPRK methods equipped with standard controllers do not require more than $10^6$ total steps to solve any of the test problems (reviewed in Section~\ref{sec:training} in the appendix).
-As a result of this, the calculations are aborted if $\Smax\coloneqq10^6$ steps are successful or if $\Rmax\coloneqq10^4$ steps were rejected or $R_n\geq \frac{\Smax}{\Rmax}(S_n+1)=10^2 (S_n+1)$ holds at some point during the calculations.
+To that end, we ran preliminary experiments, which suggest that any of the numerical methods equipped with standard controllers do not require more than $10^6$ total steps to solve any of the test problems (reviewed in Appendix~\ref{sec:training}).
+Thus, the calculations are aborted if $\Smax\coloneqq10^6$ steps are successful or if $\Rmax\coloneqq10^4$ steps were rejected or $R_n\geq \frac{\Smax}{\Rmax}(S_n+1)=10^2 (S_n+1)$ holds at some point during the calculations.
 With that in mind, it might be possible that $t_K\neq \tend$ or $K=0$.
 In the latter case, we divide by $0$ in \eqref{eq:L2errsol}, which is why we introduce

 We then search for the optimal parameters of the time step controller introduced in Section~\ref{sec:controller} by means of minimizing the following cost function.

 Given a parameter $s>0$ (see Remark~\ref{rem:costfun} below for its influence), we introduce a cost function where the domain $D$ is specified in \eqref{eq:PIDparas2}.
 For a given set $\Tset$ of test problems and a $k$th order method we propose the cost function $C_s$ given by